KavyaSreeRJ09/TUNE_IN/README.md

-                                  TUNE_IN  - A Musical Website
+                                  TUNE IN  - A MUSICAL WEBSITE

 Introduction: